RSCdev/SSKCorona/readMe.txt

 Thats it (for now)!

-Once the library is loaded, you may want to start using Corona SSK features to set up the collision calculator, behaviors, etc. but that is beyond the scope of this readMe.txt file.
+Once the library is loaded, you may want to start using SSKCorona features to set up the collision calculator, behaviors, etc. but that is beyond the scope of this readMe.txt file.
 As mentioned above, I will be writing extensive and detailed documents about all of this.
-Also, I will be writing articles about Corona SSK features on my site:
+Also, I will be writing articles about SSKCorona features on my site:

 	http://www.roaminggamer.com/